Regenerative Travel vs Eco Tourism — What's the Difference, and Why It Matters

 Forest conservation for Spider monkey in Punta Laguna, Yucatan, Mexico

-So what’s the difference?
-Sustainable vs regenerative travel?
+So what's the difference?
+Eco tourism, sustainable travel, and regenerative travel

-Simply put, sustainable travel focuses on minimizing harm, and regenerative travel focuses on more good.
-Reducing waste, conserving water, are elements of sustainable travel.
-Restoring ecosystems, supporting community well being are elements of regenerative travel.
+Simply put: sustainable travel focuses on minimising harm, and regenerative travel focuses on doing more good.
+Restoring ecosystems, supporting community wellbeing, funding the people who are literally rebuilding what's been lost.

 • Biodiversity and ocean restoration projects

-Where sustainable tourism preserves, regenerative tourism heals, rebuilds, and revitalizes.
+Where sustainable tourism preserves, regenerative tourism heals, rebuilds, and revitalises.

-Why NGOs are at the heart of Canopi’s approach… #TheHow
+NGOs are at the heart of Canopi's approach

 Team of Ocean Gardener doing coral restoration in Bali, Indonesia